jacobStankaitis/Synergy/README.md

 :electric_plug: Project submission for Syntropy Hackathon(https://github.com/SyntropyNet/hackathon) IoT track

-:zap: With Syenergy one can connect power grids producers and consumers more efficiently
+:zap: With Synergy one can connect power grids producers and consumers more efficiently

 # RaspberryPi